Travelling to Vietnam

 Mekong Delta

-A 1 or 2-day trip with Sinh Tourist is great to see the Mekong way of life.
-Hang was born in My Tho and lived there until she was 6 years old.
-You know when you get to My Tho when you’re at the candy factory or the crocodile farm!
+A 1- or 2-day trip with Sinh Tourist is perfect for seeing the Mekong way of life.
+Hang was born in My Tho and lived there until she was six, you’ll know you’re there when you spot the coconut candy factory or the crocodile farm!

 Nha Trang